-DAVID IRVING’S writing career started in 1960; he was discovered by British publishers, then by an American literary agent – and then by the traditional enemies of free speech; the Jews began their protracted and shameful fight against him soon after.
+DAVID IRVING’S writing career started in 1960; he was discovered by British publishers, then by an American literary agent – and then by the traditional enemies of free speech; Jewish organisations began their protracted and shameful fight against him soon after.

 His first book, The Destruction of Dresden, unwittingly threatened the uniqueness of their Holocaust story.
 Irving had learned from surviving German officials that the three-hour British air raid, executed against the defenceless refugee-filled city of Dresden in the chaos just before the Second World war ended, had killed 135,000 people.
 The bodies were openly cremated in cordoned-off squares.
 “A Nazi lie,” shrieked the Jewish press.

-The Sunday Telegraph, which had just been founded, had a plucky editor, whose background was in Bletchley Park and codebreaking; he shared Irving’s passion for real history, and serialised Dresden for three weeks, which ensured it could not be silenced.
+The Sunday Telegraph, which had just been founded, had a plucky editor, whose background was in Bletchley Park and codebreaking: Donald McLachlan shared Irving’s passion for real history, and serialised Dresden for three weeks, which ensured it could not be silenced.

 The book, and the others which Mr Irving wrote, like that on The Destruction of Convoy PQ.17, the Hungarian Uprising, and original biographies of big names like Hitler, Göring, Rommel, the Allied field commanders and Churchill, brought him fame and an increasing flow of royalties.
 The Jewish opposition tried in vain to silence him, secretly putting pressure on newspapers and blackmailing Irving’s own publishers to halt the book and smear him.
 Very early, in 1963, they staged a break-in in Mr Irving’s North London apartment but he caught all three Jewish burglars red-handed, called the police, and they ended up with criminal records.
-The enemies have failed despite everything: he still has a blameless record, unsullied by drugs or crime.
+The enemies have failed despite everything: while their fortunes are often built on peddling ecstasy and Internet pornography, he still has a blameless record, unsullied by drugs or crime.

 Mr Irving’s international campaign for Real History began.
 The Internet era took his enemies by surprise.
-In November 1994 he confronted Deborah Lipstadt, a minor American professor of religion, in person when she smeared him publicly in Atlanta, Georgia, and offered her $1,000 if she could to produce the document she had just boasted about to her audience.
+In November 1994 he confronted Deborah Lipstadt, a minor American professor of religion, in person when she smeared him publicly in Atlanta, Georgia, and offered her $1,000 if she could actually produce to her audience the document she had just boasted about.
 Robert Maxwell secretly persuaded Lipstadt to include Irving’s name in her tedious book on “deniers” (a word she invented).

-The unexpected happened, as Irving issued an English writ for libel against Lipstadt, as was his right, and fought it, alone and in person, in a London courtroom in 2000 crowded with her forty-strong team of lawyers, their experts, historians, assistants, counsel – not a Black face among them.
+The unexpected happened, as Irving issued an English writ for libel against Lipstadt, as was his right, and fought it, alone and in person, in a London courtroom in 2000 crowded with her forty-strong team of lawyers, their experts, historians, assistants, counsel – all White, as he pointed out to the furious Judge, not a Black face among them.
 “You either have a lawyer who knows little of history,” said Mr Irving, “or a historian who knows little of the law: but you can always learn the law.”

 To Mr Irving money is meaningless; they could, and did, take everything he had, including his Mayfair apartment of 38 years, leaving him homeless and even without his archives, illegally taken away.
 That “denial” libel is still parrotted around now, although for ten years Mr Irving has conducted an annual tour to SS sites in Poland and Latvia, where the real Holocaust occurred (not at their phoney “Disneyland” site Auschwitz).